Anjali Damania: Kondhane dam issue

-Allegations against Nitin Gadkari
+Accusations against Nitin Gadkari

 In September 2012, Vijay Pandhare's letter detailing the Maharashtra Irrigation Scam was leaked to the media, leading to the resignation of irrigation minister Ajit Pawar (nephew of the Nationalist Congress Party chief Sharad Pawar).
 Subsequently, Anjali Damania claimed that she had met the Bharatiya Janata Party (BJP) President Nitin Gadkari thrice – twice in 2011 and once on 14 August 2012 – requesting him to pursue such cases in public interest.
 She alleged that Gadkari told her that he had a business relationship with Sharad Pawar, and therefore, he would not pursue the case.
 Gadkari rejected the allegations, saying that he had never met Damania, and sued her for defamation.
 The BJP denied any link between Gadkari and Pawar.

 She also alleged that Gadkari tried to prevent the BJP leader Kirit Somaiya from filing a PIL against the scam.
-In October 2012, she told media that Gadkari had misused his political contacts to usurp agricultural land in Khursapur for his firm Purti Power and Sugar Ltd (PPSL).
+In October 2012, she told media that Gadkari had misused his political contacts to usurp agricultural land in Khursapur for his firm Purti Power and Sugar Ltd (PPSL), but did not provide any evidence of this.
 The Times of India followed up on her allegations, and revealed that the company's shareholders included several shell corporations.
 Subsequently, the income tax department raided Gadkari's companies and associated firms.
 Gadkari had to step down as the BJP President in January 2013, after several party leaders including Yashwant Sinha protested against him.
 In December 2013, Gadkari stated that no evidence of corruption had been found against him despite all the investigations and the media hype.
 Damania refused to back out from her charges against Gadkari.

-Kharvandi land controversy

-After Damania filed the PIL against the Kondhane dam in April 2012, the tehsildar Jagatsingh Girase initiated an inquiry of all the land owned by her in the Karjat tehsil.
-Girase announced that Damania had provided inadequate proof of being a farmer for purchasing the land.
-The land was taken back by the government in 2012.
-Damania stated that she had followed all the legal processes required for changing the land use, and was being targeted for exposing the government corruption.